-The Markets division has a broad area of responsibility, ranging from the supervision of financial market infrastructures to the recognition of rating agencies and the combating of money laundering.
+The Markets division has a broad area of responsibility, ranging from the supervision of financial market infrastructures and assessing subordination issues in the FinTech segment to the recognition of rating agencies and the combating of money laundering.

 The Anti-Money Laundering and Suitability group represents FINMA's centre of competence for the combating of money laundering and ensuring compliance with conduct rules vis-à-vis clients (suitability).
 In addition to this cross-divisional function, this group also handles international issues and carries out regulatory tasks.

 Supervised institutions (banks, securities dealers, insurance companies) may use the ratings of recognised rating agencies to satisfy supervisory requirements set out in financial market law.
-The Markets division is responsible for the recognition of rating agencies whose ratings can then be used for regulatory purposes.
+The "Market Analysis" group within the Markets division is responsible for the recognition of rating agencies whose ratings can then be used for regulatory purposes.

 The Accounting group deals with all accounting matters and assists the other divisions with any questions they may have about national and international accounting standards used by supervised institutions or issued by FINMA.
 Besides the internal support it provides, the Accounting group is also the contact point for external queries about accounting.

 FINMA has been empowered by the Federal Council (FINMA Auditing Ordinance) to regulate the content and execution of audits, as well as the type of reporting (FINMA Circ.
 2013/3).
 Audit firms extend FINMA’s reach and conduct their audits in line with the rules set by FINMA.
 They are supervised by the Federal Audit Oversight Agency (FAOA).
 The Audit Firm Coordination group, which is also attached to the Markets division, coordinates audit-related matters and collaborates with the FAOA.